Learning & Curriculum

 Below is an example knowledge organiser from each year group for Computing:

-Year 1 - Digital Literacy
+Year 1 - Digital Citizenship

 Year 2 - Digital Citizenship

-Year 3 - Computer Science
+Year 3 - Digital Citizenship

-Year 4 - Information Technology
+Year 4 - Digital Citizenship

-Year 5 - Digital Literacy
+Year 5 - Digital Citizenship

-Year 6 - Computer Science
+Year 6 - Digital Citizenship

 These are sent home each half term as part of the curriculum overviews.